Kenyon Farrow: Career

-Working with the New York State Black Gay Network as communications and public education coordinator in the mid-2000s, Farrow created anti-homophobia social marketing campaigns to combat misconceptions about HIV/AIDS and discrimination against the LGBT community in NYC by collaborating with religious organizations to diminish the impact of homophobia.
+Working with the New York State Black Gay Network as communications and public education coordinator in the mid-2000s, Farrow created anti-homophobia social marketing campaigns to combat misconceptions about HIV/AIDS and discrimination against the LGBTQ community in NYC by collaborating with religious organizations to diminish the impact of homophobia.
 Farrow joined Queers for Economic Justice as a volunteer shelter project facilitator, later becoming the organization's executive director.

 As U.S. & Global Health Policy Director of Treatment Action Group, Farrow used his platform to push coverage of access to healthcare as a social justice and human rights issues, fight against HIV discrimination, mobilize campaigns to halt the rapid spread of HIV and tuberculosis among people of color throughout the south, and push for the expansion of the Affordable Care Act, Medicare, and fair drug pricing to end the national HIV epidemic.
 During this time he also published a qualitative research project exploring the role of community mobilization in response to HIV, as well as helping to craft a national strategy to end stock-outs of TB drugs.
 Additionally, as a direct consequence of his lobbying, Governor Andrew Cuomo's NYS End AIDS 2020 agenda was moved to include new funding for the expansion of LGBTQ youth housing options and provide minors with HIV or reproductive care while maintaining their privacy, even if they were on their parents’ insurance.
 On October 30, 2017, Farrow joined TheBody and TheBodyPro—the world's largest publications devoted to reporting on HIV and AIDS—as a Senior Editor.

 He departed the HIV/AIDS focused publications in August 2020 to assume leadership of Partner for Dignity and Rights as co-executive director.
 In June 2021, he joined PrEP4All―a health equity organization co-founded by Peter Staley―as managing director of advocacy & organizing.

 A strong advocate for equal representation, Farrow is noted for his hard line against discrimination.
 He is also a proponent and user of Pre-exposure prophylaxis (PrEP) as a means of deterring HIV.